The refugee challenge

-A particular challenge in 2015, when immigration peaked, was the fact that 35,000 asylum seekers were ‘unaccompanied minors’, children who arrived in Sweden without parents or other legal guardian (see for example the chart of Afghan and Syrian asylum seekers, with the share of children without parents marked in green).
+A particular challenge in 2015 was the fact that 35,000 asylum seekers were ‘unaccompanied minors’, children who arrived in Sweden without parents or other legal guardian (see the chart of Afghan and Syrian asylum seekers, with the share of children without parents marked in green).
 A law change in 2018 made it possible for young people to apply for a residence permit for studies at gymnasiet, i.e. upper secondary school, even if their asylum application had been rejected.
 Particular conditions applied and it was a time-limited offer.
 Out of 11,745 people who applied, 5,200 were granted a residence permit in 2018 based on this law change.